Moses Tladi

-Moses Tladi (1903–1959) was a self-taught artist who was the first black painter to hold a formal exhibition in South Africa and the first black artist to exhibit at the South African National Gallery.
+Moses Tladi (18 April 1897 – 1959) was a self-taught South African artist who was the first black painter to hold a formal exhibition in South Africa and the first black artist to exhibit at the South African National Gallery.
+He worked as a gardener in Parktown, Johannesburg, painting the landscapes he saw around him, and stopped painting after being forced from his home under the Group Areas Act in 1956.

 Early life

-Moses Tladi was born and brought up in 1903 Lobethal, GaPhahla, in the northern part of South Africa.
-He was the son of a traditional healer who made a living by working creatively in iron, and a mother who was a gifted potter.
-Tladi spent his early years herding cattle.
-His parents converted to Christianity under the influence of the Berlin Missionary Society, and he was educated at the Lobethal Mission in the now Limpopo Province.
-Tladi, like many young men of the time, went to Johannesburg in search of work.
-By the mid-1920s, he found employment as gardener at Lokshoek, the home of mining company employee, Herbert Read in the fashionable suburb of Parktown.
+Moses Tladi was born on 18 April 1897 at Lobethal, Ga-Phahla, in Sekhukhuneland, in the northern part of South Africa.
+Many later accounts give his birth year as 1903.
+He was the son of Selaoane, a traditional healer who made a living by working creatively in iron, and Rekiloe, a gifted potter.
+His parents converted to Christianity under the influence of the Berlin Missionary Society, and he was educated at the mission school at Lobethal, in what is now Limpopo Province.
+He spent his early years herding cattle.

+The Land Act of 1913 denied black South Africans land ownership outside the small "native" reserves and helped create the migrant labour system that drew men such as Tladi to the cities.
+Like many young men of his time he went to Johannesburg in search of work, arriving in 1927.
+He found employment as a gardener for Herbert Read (1875–1942) at Lokshoek, Read's house in the fashionable suburb of Parktown.